ivymiao/cv/index.md

 ### __Social Network Analysis of Weibo Hot Topics Based on Python__ `2017.6`
 Analysed the social relationship and feature of the users who followed a same hot Weibo(Chinese Twitter) topic, and conducted visualization of user’s social relationship by drawing directed graph.

+### Real-time Action Recognition Based on Kinect and C# `2017.5`
+Collected human action information and defined the command for a certain posture, and completed the task of playing games with Kinect based on human motion recognition.

 ### __Software Development of Image Processing Based on MATLAB__`2017.5`
 Designed a program with multiple functions as sharpening, smoothing and contrast enhancement, and rendered a GUI interface that enabled users to change parameters of image processing.

-### __Stock Trends Prediction Based on Gaussian Process Regression__ `2017.1`
-Used GPR to capture changes in stock price with kernel function, and predicted the stock price next day based on the prices before, implemented in MATLAB.

 ### __Music Synthesis System Based on MATLAB__ `2016.6`
 Synthesized melody based on the existing music scores, and analyzed and imitated the sounds of different instruments.